 2. Selling to Puppy Mills

 As much as it hurts to think about it, dog theft also happens regularly because people are just looking for an extra buck.
 Many thieves choose to sell these dogs to puppy mills that will use the dogs for breeding purposes.
-This is another reason why it’s so important to have your dog spayed or neutered.
+This is another reason why it is so important to have your dog spayed or neutered.

 3. Rewards